IIYAMA12/wafs/README.md

-## Advantages and disadvantages of client-side single page web apps (lang NL)
+## Advantages and disadvantages of client-side single page web apps

 ## Advantages and disadvantages of single-page applications (SPA)